Student Guide to New Zealand (NZ) for Indian Students

 Wherever you choose to live, you should make sure that you know your contractual rights and responsibilities.
 In most cases, you will be asked to enter into a tenancy agreement, which you should read thoroughly before you sign.

-New Zealand Admission Requirements 2025
+Study in New Zealand Requirements 2026

 The New Zealand admissions vary for each study program and level.
 For each course, Indian students will need to meet a minimum English language requirement.
 Along with that, a minimum academic record of 75% and above in Class XII will be required.
 Foundations and Diploma programmes are available for students who have secured at least 75%.
 Students should have completed 18 years of age before joining a degree programme.

-It is important to note that these numbers are just for reference purposes, the actual numbers may differ from university to university.
+It is important to note that these numbers are just for reference purposes; the actual numbers may differ from university to university.

 The following documents also need to be submitted:

-- Statement of Purpose
+- Statement of Purpose.

-- Photocopied score reports of GMAT / IELTS / TOEFL/ Duolingo English Test
+- Photocopied score reports of GMAT / IELTS / TOEFL/ Duolingo English Test.

-- Portfolio (in case of students applying for art and design courses and architecture programmes)
+- Portfolio (in case of students applying for art and design courses and architecture programmes).

-- Others (Certificates/achievements at the state and national level, and extracurricular activities)
+- Others (Certificates/achievements at the state and national level, and extracurricular activities).

 Timeline for New Zealand Universities